themosis/documentation/posttype.md

 > Note: This do not work for core post types (post, page, attachment,...).

-When you add custom statuses, the default statuses are removed except the `draft` one.
-There is no need to define a `draft` status in your list of custom statuses.
-This is handled automatically.
+When you add custom statuses, the default statuses are removed except the `draft` and `trash` ones.

 When you add custom statuses, they appear in the order you defined them.
 And the first defined status is the one used in order to "publish/register/post" your custom post type.
 So basically, the first defined status is acting like the core "Publish" button or simply is the first status to be saved for your custom post type except if you choose to draft it.